 “The best way to find out what we really need is to get rid of what we don’t.” ~ Marie Kondo

 False hope is the hallmark of the school years.
-The toys get smaller; so very, very small.
+The toys get smaller; so very, very small and tossed to the corner sometimes.
 Seems pretty good at first.
 But as anyone who has ever lived with a child can attest, those tiny little bits of plastic are harder to control than a kindergartener hopped up on birthday cake.
 Massive structures which Must Not be Broken, appear on dining tables; elaborate games using hundreds of pieces sprawl across living room carpets; and I shall not mention the pain these tiny pieces do to the soles of the feet.
 Parents everywhere are wincing; this I know.

 You can try to raise children without the plastic; or at least without so much of it.
 That’s what I tried, and yet in this I was a miserable failure.
 It comes from everywhere, doting grandparents and great-aunts; birthday parties.
 From every corner the world seems to want to heap stuff on our kids; and it all ends up in our closets.

 Then there are the outgrown clothes, the sports equipment, the works of art churned forth from the most prolific artists known to man.
 Did Da Vinci’s mother have to deal with reams of paper, all depicting another Pokemon character?
 Did Michaelangelo’s?
 Unlikely.
 Although she may have had to deal with him drawing on the ceiling.

 I have tried over the years to keep the house (more or less) liveable.
 “We don’t want to be like those people on TV,” I warned after my Mother-in-law showed the kids a programme on hoarding.
 They shrugged, and tore into the latest loot bags.